 *This post may have affiliate links, which means I may receive commissions if you choose to purchase through links I provide (at no extra cost to you).
 Thank you for supporting the work I put into this site!

-In this article, I’ll be discussing where to stay in Chicago downtown neighborhood of the Loop.
+In this article, I’ll be discussing where to stay in the Chicago downtown neighborhood of the Loop.
 And I also discuss:

 - top 10 things to do in Chicago downtown